patrickjahns/esp_rgbww_controller/README.md

-# ESP8266 WiFi RGBWW LED Dimmer v1.3
+# ESP8266 WiFi RGBWW LED Dimmer v1.5
 Custom Hardware board for controlling 5 Led Channels via PWM (RGB + Warm/Cold White).
 It is designed for max current ~4.5A per Channel.

 # Changelog

+* 1.5 (31.01.2017)
+  * DCDC wandler has been remeasured and provided for through hole mounting on pin headers
+  * Jumper introduced for allowing for external 3,3V connections
+  * measurements have been changed to 53mm*47mm with mounting holes tailored towards "Strapubox CO 4" casing
+  * C1 has been replaced with a smaller form factor

 * 1.3 (20.02.2016)
   * added another tact switch which can be used during boot to reset settings